15 Best Salad Greens to Grow Indoors

 salad greens

-Though not an appealing option for children, mustard green is one of the healthiest foods you can put on your plate.
-Its attractive red or green leaves, and delicious succulent stems make it suitable as a core ingredient for any recipe that calls for taste and low calories.
-Surprisingly, Sarson ka saag or Mustard greens are super tolerant of frost and heat, and remarkably easy to grow indoors.
+Mustard Greens are really healthy.
+Its attractive red or green leaves and delicious succulent stems make it suitable as a core ingredient for any salad recipe.
+Surprisingly, Sarson ka saag or Mustard greens are super tolerant of frost and heat and remarkably easy to grow indoors.

 5. Arugula